hantswilliams/book-healthinformatics-datascience/README.md

 This book is built with [Docusaurus](https://v2.docusaurus.io)

+## Parts that need to be updated:

+- [x] 1.10: Additional JSON examples of loading json data where the data (raw) is nested with a key:value pair and not at the top level
+- [ ] 2.1: More examples for extracting rows based on rules
+- [ ] 2.1: Give example output for z-score removal of outliers
+- [ ] 2.2: Add in time check example for POLARS versus PANDAS

 ## Want to deploy/create your own?

 Deploy your own Docusaurus documentation or ebook (based on markdown) project with Vercel now.